HackusatePvP/RenJava/README.md

 - Dual Core CPU

 ## Compile from source
-There are different branches you can clone from; Master, Development, Experimental.
+There are different branches you can clone from; Master, Experimental.
 Master is the stable branch, this is the recommended branch for cloning.

-Development A.K.A.
 Experimental is the branch that has the latest untested features and bug fixes.
 Once the development branch is tested, it is merged with Master and a new build is released.
 - Download RenJava via clone or file.
 - Extract file and open RenJava with any IDE that supports Maven.
 - Run `mvn clean install` from the IDE or command line inside the root directory.

 ## Getting started
-~~Follow this [guide](https://github.com/HackusatePvP/RenJava/wiki/Getting-Started) to get an easy start.~~ You can use the [renjava-template](https://github.com/HackusatePvP/renjava-template) to get started or use [HeroAdventure](https://github.com/HackusatePvP/HeroAdventure). ~~Also explore our [wiki](https://github.com/HackusatePvP/RenJava/wiki) to learn more about the framework and all of its features.~~ Wiki is out of date and will be updated soon.
+Follow this [guide](https://github.com/HackusatePvP/RenJava/wiki/Getting-Started) to get an easy start.
+You can use the [renjava-template](https://github.com/HackusatePvP/renjava-template) to get started or use [HeroAdventure](https://github.com/HackusatePvP/HeroAdventure).
+Also explore our [wiki](https://github.com/HackusatePvP/RenJava/wiki) to learn more about the framework and all of its features.

 ## Notice
 As of build 0.1.x, the project is just a demo.
 You will not be able to create a fully functional game with the current state of the framework.